THE MIDSOUTH COMPUTATIONAL BIOLOGY AND BIOINFORMATICS SOCIETY (MCBIOS)

 Section 6.
 Entitlement.

-Every such person shall be entitled, without demand upon the Society or any action by the Society, to enforce his or her right to such indemnity in an action at law against the Society.
-The right of indemnification and advancement of expenses provided in this Article shall not be deemed exclusive of any rights to which any such person may now or later be otherwise entitled and specifically, without limiting the generality of the foregoing, shall not be deemed exclusive of any rights pursuant to statute or otherwise, of any such person in any action, suit or proceeding to have assessed or allowed in his or her favor against the Society or otherwise, costs and expenses incurred or in connection therewith or any part thereof.
+Every such person shall be entitled, without demand upon the Society or any action by the Society, to enforce their right to such indemnity in an action at law against the Society.
+The right of indemnification and advancement of expenses provided in this Article shall not be deemed exclusive of any rights to which any such person may now or later be otherwise entitled and specifically, without limiting the generality of the foregoing, shall not be deemed exclusive of any rights pursuant to statute or otherwise, of any such person in any action, suit or proceeding to have assessed or allowed in their favor against the Society or otherwise, costs and expenses incurred or in connection therewith or any part thereof.

 Section 1.
 Definitions.